Our Board Members

 I was raised on a farm in Republic County, Kansas.
 We raised cattle, hogs and chickens, as well as crops.
 We had dogs, cats and there was always a horse or 2 on the farm.
 I think I knew how to ride a horse before I knew how to walk!
 We were taught that our animals were taken care of before we went anywhere, including school.
 All through my school years, my horse was my best friend.
 He would listen to my every complaint and not judge me!
 I lived in Salina, Kansas, from 1980, to 2013.
 Through circumstances, I had the opportunity to learn to train, and did train service dogs during those years.
 I moved to Valley Center in April of 2013, and worked for Sedgwick County as an Administrative Assistant.
 I became a volunteer at Hope in the Valley equine rescue in 2014.
 I retired July 21, 2017.
 My love for animals, especially horses, has never diminished.
 I am privileged to be a part of Hope in the Valley Equine Rescue.

-Paris is Ande's neice and has been on the board since the rescue started in 2005.
-She has been instrumental in building forms and log sheets for the rescue.
-Paris is also our Treasurer, keeping all finances up-to-date, recording all donations and managing PayPal.
+Paris is Ande's neice and board treasurer.
+She has been on the board since the rescue started in 2005.
+She has been instrumental in building forms and log sheets for the rescue as well as helping with our merchandising.
+She keeping all finances up-to-date, recording all donations and managing PayPal.